 The JLPT is an internationally known test, held worldwide, to evaluate and certify the proficiency in Japanese of non-native speakers.

-JLPT are offered in July and/or December in Australia, depending on the city.
-Note the Melbourne test is held only in December.
+2018 JLPT are offered in July and/or December in Australia, depending on the city.
+Note the Melbourne test is held only in December, as indicated in the table below.

-To apply/register, or for more information, please visit the Sydney-based Japan Foundation’s JLPT website.
+To apply/register, please visit the Sydney-based Japan Foundation’s JLPT website.

 - Information on test times and venues will be emailed to examinees 2 weeks prior to the test day.